 With the context above, let’s drill down into specific, practical inputs that should help you get started without falling into some of the usual early mistakes.

 Apple provides two flavors of ASA: Basic and Advanced.
 While Basic can sound enticing at first glance due to it requiring minimal management, I strongly recommend against it.
 You will lose the most valuable part of ASA, the insights, as well as be blind to the keywords your ads are placed against.

 Source: Zach Shakked

 Apple will create the ads from the material displayed in your App Store listing (“metadata”) for the localization users specify in their settings: “Locales” are country/language combinations.
 You don’t have to upload specific creatives for ASA, although you can, through Custom Product Pages.

 There are many other reasons beyond ASA to craft your store listing carefully, but you may consider editing the listing specifically for the channel.
-For instance, you can consider adding keywords you try to bid on but don’t use currently, improving how Apple gauges the relevance of your app.
+For instance, you can consider adding keywords you try to bid on but don’t use currently, improving how Apple gauges your app’s relevance.
 The synergies of ASA and ASO go both ways: ASA can inform how to improve ASO, and ASO edits can boost your ASA performance.

-Remember that if you appear twice in search—once in the ad and once organically—Apple will not show the same screenshots in both.
-If you use portrait screenshots, the first three will show up in the ad and the next three in the organic listing, as illustrated with AllTrails below.
+Remember that if you appear twice in search—once in the ad and once organically—Apple will not show the same screenshots.
+If you use portrait screenshots, the first three will appear in the ad and the next three in the organic listing, as illustrated with AllTrails below.
 Keep an eye on how those look in isolation.

 Outside of your brand terms, I recommend structuring campaigns as follows: